mklabs/mklabs.github.com/_posts/2015-04-20-es6-class-express-routing.md

 to define a route:

 - An HTTP verb (GET, POST, PUT, ...)
-- URL pattern to use for the routing
+- An URL pattern to use for the routing

 This is a way to define a specific verb, when it differs from the default `GET`.
 This is similar to defining a click or mouseover event client-side,